 Emerging Leaders Instructor

-Miles joined the Emerging Leaders instructor team in late 2017 after having served as a guest presenter for leadership development, and identity and inclusion for every cohort of the Emerging Leaders Program (ELP) and Leading for Community Impact (LCI) since the programs’ inceptions in 2013 and 2017, respectively.
+Miles joined the Emerging Leaders instructor team in late 2017 after having served as a guest presenter for leadership development, and identity and inclusion for every cohort of Emerging Leaders (ELP) and Leading for Community Impact (LCI) since the programs’ inceptions in 2013 and 2017, respectively.

 Since 2007, Miles has been a trained facilitator for The Leadership Challenge® Workshop, which illuminates the ‘Five Practices of Exemplary Leadership’, a research-based model of transformational leadership developed by Professors James Kouzes and Barry Posner at Santa Clara University.